 |What are some of the highlights and features to know about this major?||

-All SF State Studies (university requirements) are satisfied in the major.
+3. All SF State Studies (university requirement) are satisfied in major

-All RPT core classes are offered every semester.
+4. All RPT classes are offered every semester

-400+ Bay Area RPT organizations provide students with jobs and internships.
+9. 600+ Bay Area RPT organizations provide jobs/internships

 |Where can I find information about major advising?||

-Students can find major advising information on the department's website: rrpt.sfsu.edu or stop by HSS 307 anytime.
+Students can find major advising information on the department's website: rpt.sfsu.edu or stop by HSS 307.

 |What upper division courses should I take in my first semester as a transfer student for this major?||